programming-notes/jasmine-mvc-challenge/README.md

 # Jasmine MVC Challenge

+> Note: This challenge doesn't include Jasmine.
+You'll need to install the
+> jasmine-rails gem.
+Be sure to write a simple test to verify everything is
+> working.

 ## Models - Release 0

 Create a `Tweet` model and write Jasmine tests for the following